aptex-de/aptex-announcement-block/readme.txt

 - **Show Announcement Toggle:** Allows the user to manually control the visibility of the announcement.
 - **Automatic Expiration:** Automatically hides the announcement after a set date.

+The full source code of the plugin is available on github: [https://github.com/aptex-de/aptex-announcement-block](https://github.com/aptex-de/aptex-announcement-block)

 == Features ==
 - **Custom Gutenberg Block:** Easily add announcements to your posts or pages with a dedicated block.
 - **Formatted Text Support:** Add formatted text content to your announcement.